 Citrus fruits like oranges, mandarins and lemons are rich in Vitamin C. They are effective in lightening sunspots and increase collagen production in the body.
 (12)

 Lemon juice is widely used as a home remedy to treat a variety of skin issues.
 It is a popular ingredient in many skin-lightening products.
 However, its acidic qualities may irritate the skin and cause dryness.
 Lemon juice is not recommended for people with sensitive skin.

 Yogurt contains lactic acid that helps reduce the appearance of dark spots.
 The combination of lemon and yogurt makes for a great face mask!

 Calamine lotion is used to treat mild skin ailments.
-These include sunburns, itchiness, redness.
-Calamine lotion is listed on the World Health Organization ‘List of Essential Medicines’.
+These include sunburns, itchiness and redness.
+Calamine lotion is listed on the World Health Organization’s “List of Essential Medicines”.

-Calamine lotion contains Kaolin that is used in dark spot removal creams.
+Calamine lotion contains Kaolin, which is used in dark spot removal creams.
 Consistent application of the lotion can lighten dark spots.

 Orange peel contains hesperidin.
 Research shows that this ingredient helps lighten dark spots.
 (13)

 An orange peel face mask can be made by mixing dry orange peel powder with water.
 Apply it to the affected area, not more than once a day.